Every teacher’s joy. After all, most of us have a summer break

 I really don’t enjoy decorating.
 I embrace this truth.
 I don’t force myself to create a themed classroom – although, I am kind of jealous of my teammate who has wonderful Harry Potter stuff cleverly displayed in her room.
 Instead, I make it simple.
 My bulletin board does not change (GASP!)
 Kudos to all you elementary teachers.
 I couldn’t do it.
 Instead, I pick up complementary scrapbook paper squares (most hobby stores have these as loose stock), and create an attractive design on my bulletin board.
 I post necessary items throughout the year: daily schedule, activity calendars, library hours, the QR code for making an appointment with the counselor’s office, etc. Done.
 Easy-peasy.

 On my back wall, I hang posters I made of our state standards with descriptors.
 Our district has an amazing print shop.
 I’ll send them an email of a crazy idea I have, and they tell me they can do it.
 It’s fantastic.
 I have the posters arranged by text, writing, language, and speech standards.
 Throughout the year, I reference the standard the classes are working on and emphasize proficiency expectations.
 It occupies a difficult space (accordion walls built in the 1970s that no longer move) and serves content purposes.

 In the front of my room, I have literary and rhetorical terms posters.
 I had a hard time finding rhetorical terms, so I created my own.
 Yup, I emailed our print shop and they could print full color, 12 x 12 cardstock AND laminate them.
 Students use these All, The, Time.
 The full-color images are clear, attractive and include examples from well-known authors and historical figures.
-You can pick up a PDF with 24 terms, definitions, and examples at my Teachers Pay Teachers store.
+You can download a PDF with 24 terms, definitions, and examples below.